Free Things to do in Sydney

 As you might expect, it costs a lot to climb the Harbour Bridge, much less for a trip up the Harbour Pylon but it costs nothing to walk across it.

-There is currently no charge to enter the “Peoples Beach” aka Bondi.
-In fact, you don’t even have to pay to watch Bondi Life Guards (think Bondi Rescue) from, hopefully (if you get my rift) standing around not doing much.
+There is currently no charge to enter the “Peoples Beach” aka Bondi Beach.
+You don’t even have to pay to watch Bondi Life Guards (think Bondi Rescue).
 Soak up the atmosphere, sights and sounds of the most entertaining and interesting beach in world.
-And, oh yes – it’s gorgeous to.
+And, oh yes – its gorgeous to.

 And, if you feel like stretching your legs, you can take an awesome coastal walk all the way from Bondi to Coogee.